sarangjo/rlesports/src/viz/timeline/tournaments/NOTES.md

 Let's not for now; as and when we need stuff we can pull stuff in.

 - [ ] How do we "contain" bundled segments (i.e. teams) within specific bounds that represent tournaments?

+---

+Okay great, we have our simple bundled segments.
+Lovely.

+Next, we need to actually create team timelines, or at least player timelines, purely from tournaments, in order to create the cross-tournament segments (both bundled and simple).
+This is definitely some logic that exists somewhere in this codebase... ugh.